 The most important and significant test is the evaluation of the self-overlaps of all symmetry-adapted elementary basis functions.
 The maximum and root-mean-square (relative) errors are printed.
-The number of significant figures suggested by the rms error should roughly equal the accuracy parameter.
-This may not hold so well for extremely low values of the parameter (less than 1.5 say) where results become unpredictable.
-Likewise for very high values (greater than 6.0 say) where the adaptive procedure has not extensively been tested and hence the results might deviate more (not necessarily in the wrong direction!).
 This extensive testing is not carried out in Direct-SCF (bas) mode because in that case the necessary information is not available (basis functions are only computed when needed in the SCF).
 A test that is always carried out is the numerical integration of the total frozen core density (summed over all atoms in the molecule).
 Also here a warning or even abort will occur when the result indicates that the integral has insufficient accuracy compared with the integration precision parameter.